NanoTrasen-Inc/Precontact-Scripts/Misc Scripts/README.md

 # Kill DCS (All)

-Kills all DCS related processes, including support programs like TrackIR5 and SimAppPro. -- Must be run as admin!
+Kills all DCS related processes, including support programs like TrackIR5, VoiceAttack and SimAppPro. -- Must be run as admin!

 I use this one after every play session so my workstation doesn't stay on all night.
 Apparently TrackIR5.exe sometimes inhibits system sleep.